Royal Lao Government in Exile: Organization

 The Royal Lao Government in Exile claims that it is an interim democratic government consisting of eighty representatives from Lao political organizations and associations elected by the Lao people inside Laos and abroad.
-The Royal Lao Government in Exile is chaired by Professor Khamphoui Sisavatdy, who claims to have previously served in the former Royal Lao Government under H.M.
-King Savang Vatthana of Laos as a Deputy in the National Assembly and was a Professor of Lao History at Sisavangvong University.
+The Royal Lao Government in Exile is chaired by Professor Khamphoui Sisavatdy, who claims to have previously served in the former Royal Lao Government under King Savang Vatthana of Laos as a Deputy in the National Assembly and was a Professor of Lao History at Sisavangvong University.
 In 1972, he traveled to the United States with a Lao delegation to speak to Secretary of State Henry Kissinger concerning a series of proposed Geneva Convention treaties.

-The Supreme National Political Council in Exile is reportedly chaired by H.E.
-Phraya Sithidej (Sithat Sithibourn), former Lao Governor, former Lao Congressman and former President of Political and Law Commission of the Lao National Parliament.
+The Supreme National Political Council in Exile is reportedly chaired by Phraya Sithidej (Sithat Sithibourn), former Lao Governor, former Lao Congressman and former President of Political and Law Commission of the Lao National Parliament.

 The Royal Laos Defence Forces under RLGE claim to be led by General Saveng Vongsavath, former Colonel of the Royal Lao Army and the military Commander of the Lao People's National Liberation Front (LPNLF).

-Allegedly, the only royal family member of Laos that held a position within RLGE is Brigadier-General H.H.
-Prince (Sadu Chao Jaya) Muni Varman Kindama Varman [Monivong Kindavong].
+Allegedly, the only royal family member of Laos that held a position within RLGE is Brigadier-General Prince (Sadu Chao Jaya) Muni Varman Kindama Varman [Monivong Kindavong].
 He was the Vice-President of the Supreme National Political Council in Exile until his death in 2004.
-H.H.
 Prince Monivong Kindavong was born in 1928, received education in École des Officiers d’Applications (EOA), in 1973 he was promoted as a Brigadier-General of the Royal Lao Army.
-H.H.
-Prince Monivong Kindavong's father is H.H.
-Prince (Sadu Chao Jaya) Kindama Varman [Kindavong], who was a Delegate for Upper Laos and representative of H.M.
-The King to the Provisional Government of France in 1946.
-H.H.
-Prince Kindavong served as a Prime Minister from 23 April 1946 until 15 March 1947 and as a Minister of State from 1947 to 1948.
-H.H.
-Prince Kindavong is the son of H.H Prince Chao Maha Oupahat Bounkhong, the last Vice-King of Luang Prabang and a nephew of King Sisavang Vong.
-H.H.
-Prince Kindavong is also a younger half-brother of H.H.
-Prince Phetsarath Ratanavongsa, who was prime minister of Laos from 1942 to 1945, and the first and last Vice-King of the Kingdom of Laos and a brother of H.H.
-Prince Souvanna Phouma, a Prime Minister of the Kingdom of Laos several times from 1951–1954, 1956–1958, 1960 and 1962–1975.
+Prince Monivong Kindavong's father is Prince (Sadu Chao Jaya) Kindama Varman [Kindavong], who was a Delegate for Upper Laos and representative of The King to the Provisional Government of France in 1946.
+Prince Kindavong served as a Prime Minister from April 23, 1946, until March 15, 1947 and as a Minister of State from 1947 to 1948.
+Prince Kindavong is the son of Prince Chao Maha Oupahat Bounkhong, the last Vice-King of Luang Prabang and a nephew of King Sisavang Vong.
+Prince Kindavong is also a younger half-brother of Prince Phetsarath Ratanavongsa, who was prime minister of Laos from 1942 to 1945, and the first and last Vice-King of the Kingdom of Laos and a brother of Prince Souvanna Phouma, a Prime Minister of the Kingdom of Laos several times from 1951–1954, 1956–1958, 1960 and 1962–1975.